 This gives users a greater peace of mind before completing their purchase.
 This point, in my opinion, may be one of the greatest factors of Amazon's success as Jeff Bezos made the decision to publish all reviews (even negative reviews) for the benefit of the shoppers.

 Companies like Amazon make it easy for shop owners to (re)market products to shoppers who browsed their pages.
-This doesn't surprise anyone anymore, but it's important to note that this is still an effective marketing strategy.
+This doesn't surprise anyone anymore, but it's important to note that this is still a very effective marketing strategy.

 Aiming for users who have interacted with your pages before makes sense.
 Either they were interested in your products or have purchased from you before.
 In both situations, these users are more likely to convert than lots of other targeting strategies.

 One great feature that Amazon has on its product pages (and once a product is added to the basket) is a recommendation of complementary products.
-By recommending another product that goes together with the original product, you can inspire your customers to purchase more from you.
+By recommending another product that goes together with the original product, you can inspire your customers to purchase more from you before checking out.

 It can also be seen as a service to your customers.
 If they end up buying something like a new DSLR camera, buying a second battery might not be the first thing on their mind, but may quickly realise that they will need that item as well.